 Gartner defines employee experience as “the way in which employees internalize and interpret the interactions they have with their organization, as well as the context that underlies those interactions.”
 Simply, it’s how employees feel about their experience working in a company and how they perceive its culture and practices while they’re on the job.

-At its core, EX is the sum of all interactions an employee has with their employer and it’s shaped by the physical workplace, the organizational culture, leadership, recognition, and access to growth opportunities.
+So at its core, EX is the sum of all interactions an employee has with their employer and it’s shaped by the physical workplace, the organizational culture, leadership, recognition, and access to growth opportunities.
 A useful way to understand it is through the employee lifecycle.

 The Employee Lifecycle